Two things happened that inspired this post.

-The second thing: I came across a blog that was very different than anything I’d ever seen before.
+The second thing: I came across a blog that differed from anything I’d ever seen before.
 It’s called Eight Year Old Me.
 I could tell this blogger is someone I would’ve loved to have known back in the day.
-My favorite post so far they’ve done was covering the topic of pogs, with pictures!
+My favorite post so far they’ve done was covering pogs, with pictures!

 I had forgotten about pogs until I came across a post on Facebook, I joined a group for 90s kids ages ago: The Nostalgic 90s.
 I still remember having a orange tube that held all my pogs in it.
 I had it taken up during class one day after another classmate asked to see them.
 It sat on the left of the classroom on the teacher’s file cabinet until the end of the day (I was in the 4th grade at the time and still remember the tragic day like it just happened).
 I had to rush to go out the door so I didn’t miss my bus and I figured it’d be safe until the next day so I left it there.

-Horror struck when I discovered that the tube,along with all my pogs and my slammers, had been taken at some point that next morning or after I left the day before.
+Horror-struck when I discovered that the tube, along with all my pogs and my slammers, had been taken at some point that next morning or after I left the day before.
 I still don’t know who took it.
-I do remember the teacher saying she didn’t know and telling me I should’ve grabbed it if it was so important.
-She was right I should’ve taken a minute to grab it, but it devastated me as a kid.
+I remember the teacher saying she didn’t know and telling me I should’ve grabbed it if it was so important.
+She was right, I should’ve taken a minute to grab it, but it devastated me as a kid.

 It’s a cold case labeled: Mystery of the Orange Pog Tube in my memories now.
 I’d probably have some choice words for the theft if I ever found who. >.>

-It wasn’t until later in life I heard the game I knew as pogs was also known as mik caps.
+It wasn’t until later in life I heard the game I knew as pogs was also known as milk caps.